 No, It’s NOT a Ground!

-I was at the AHR conference today walking around and I stopped at the booth of a popular hard start kit manufacturer (especially popular with white shirt sales techs).
-I listened to the guy behind the booth “training” some municipal maintenance techs on the use of his hard start kit, and to be fair, I actually think it's a decent kit.
+I was walking around at the AHR conference today, and I stopped at the booth of a popular hard start kit manufacturer (especially popular with white-shirt sales techs).
+I listened to the guy behind the booth “training” some municipal maintenance techs on the use of his hard start kit.
+(To be fair, I actually think it's a decent kit.)

-Common and ground are not the same, they have no relation.
-Common is the common point opposite the run and start terminals, it has nothing to do with ground.
-Ground is a connection to ground and has everything to do with creating a safe path to ground in the case of short to prevent YOU from becoming that path and killing you.
+Common and ground are not the same.
+They have no relation.
+Common is the common point opposite the run and start terminals; it has nothing to do with ground.
+Ground is a connection to ground and has everything to do with creating a safe path to ground in the case of a short.
+It has to do with preventing YOU from becoming that path—which would kill you.

-Once again.
-I actually agree that 3 wire start kits are the way to go.
-Just don't call common ground like a thousand times.
+Once again, I actually agree that 3-wire start kits are the way to go.
+Just don't call common “ground” a thousand times.

 3 wire start kits ‘always ‘ the way to go, thanks for making it clear!!!!!!??